Socket: function, classification and compatibility with CPU

 Socket

-The socket form is located on the mainboard, which is responsible for the contact point and also the CPU rack.
+The socket is situated on the mainboard and is responsible for providing a contact point and CPU rack.

 Sockets on mainboard

-• Socket 370 is compatible with CPU Intel Pentium III, Celeron
+• Socket 370 is compatible with Intel Pentium III and Celeron CPUs.

-• Socket A (462 pin) is compatible with CPU AMD Duron
+• Socket A (462 pins) is compatible with AMD Duron CPUs.

-• Socket 423 is compatible with CPU Intel Pentium IV
+• Socket 423 is compatible with Intel Pentium IV CPUs.

-• Socket 478 is compatible with CPU Intel Pentium IV và Celeron
+• Socket 478 is compatible with Intel Pentium IV and Celeron CPUs.

-• Socket 775 is compatible with CPU Intel Pentium IV và Core 2 Duo
+• Socket 775 is compatible with Intel Pentium IV and Core 2 Duo CPUs.

 Note: The CPU must be compatible with the socket to connect to the socket.